24eme/ticket_champion/README.md

 choose the name of your db

-remote the '_example' from 'ormconfig_example.json'
+remove the '_example' from 'ormconfig_example.json'

 Created using [Nest](https://github.com/nestjs/nest)